wolframarnold/social_islands_viz/README.md

 set this to: `com.socialislands.viz.StandAlone` for stand-alone

-or to: `com.socialislands.viz.Jesque` for Jesque operation.
+or to: `com.socialislands.viz.JesqueViz` or `com.socialislands.viz.JesqueScoring`,
+respectively, for Jesque operation of the Viz or Scoring apps.

 Running Jesque from the command line
 ------------------------------------